KristjanESPERANTO/MMM-Forum/README.md

 # MMM-Forum

-MMM-Forum is a module for the [MagicMirror²][mm] that displays information from the MagicMirror² forum.
+MMM-Forum is a module for [MagicMirror²][mm] that displays information from the MagicMirror² forum.
 Like latest posts, unread posts, etc. The module should also work for other NodeBB forums, but it is not tested.

 ## Screenshot